 Inter-carrier settlements: This involves sharing of revenue between carriers that provide services to each other's customers.

 Products & services: This involves providing flexible way to maintain various products and services, and sell them individually or in packages.

-When you drill down billing subject, it become more complicated.
-I would try to cover most of the concepts later in this tutorial but let us have a broad view on widely used billing types:
+When you drill down billing subject, it becomes more complicated.
+I would try to cover most of the concepts later in this tutorial but let us have a broad view of widely used billing types:

 Pre-pay Billing: A billing mechanism where customer pays in advance and after that starts using a service.
 Usually, prepaid customers do not receive any invoice and they are charged in real time by the highly available billing systems called IN (Intelligent Network).

-Post-pay Billing: This is the conventional billing which is coming for many years.
-Here customers buy products and services and use them throughout of the month and by end of the month invoices are generated by the service provide and sent those invoices to the customers to make their due payment.
+Post-pay Billing: This is the conventional billing, which is coming for many years.
+Here, customers buy products and services and use them throughout the month, and by end of the month, invoices are generated by the service provider and sent those invoices to the customers to make their due payment.

 Telecom Billing - System Architecture

-CRM ( Customer Relationship Management) /OMOF (Order Management and Order Fulfillment ) system contacts with the billing system and billing system contacts with provisioning system to provision the services and network inventory system as well to assign phone numbers or IP addresses etc.
+CRM (Customer Relationship Management)/OMOF (Order Management and Order Fulfilment) system contacts with the billing system and billing system contacts with provisioning system to provision the services and network inventory system as well to assign phone numbers or IP addresses, etc.